 - Hume: Add one spell known from the necromancer spell list.
 This spell must be at least one level below the highest spell level the necromancer can cast.

-- Mithra: The necromancer gains +1/6 of an additional use of shadow burst.
+- Mithra: The necromancer gains +1/6 of an additional use of harm touch.

 - Moogle: Add +1 hit point to the necromancer’s bone commander.